Ministry of Culture (Italy): History

 In 2006, the sport portfolio was reassigned to the new Dipartimento per le Politiche Giovanili e le Attività Sportive.

 The ministry is principally concerned with culture, the protection and preservation of artistic sites and property, landscape, and tourism (Decree 181/2006).
 At the end of 2006, the ministry's departments were abolished and their responsibilities returned to the ministry itself.

 In 2009 the Ministry’s organisational structure underwent significant changes (Decree 91/2009): the coordination of ministerial functions is still entrusted to a Secretary General, the General Directorates have been reduced from nine to eight, with new denominations and a partial reshaping of their responsibilities.
 The eight General Directorates continue to be technically supported by high level scientific bodies (Central Institutes).

 The peripheral ministerial structure of Ministry of Cultural Heritage and Activities is provided for, in 17 out of 20 regions, by Regional Directorates for Cultural Heritage and Landscape and by the local Soprintendenze.

-On 1 March 2021 the "Ministry of Cultural Heritage and Activities and Tourism" is renamed "Ministry of Culture".
+On 1 March 2021 the "Ministry of Cultural Heritage and Activities and Tourism" was renamed into the "Ministry of Culture".

 Organisation

 Central administration

 The Ministry is made up of a variety of internal divisions, including:

-Direzione generale Educazione, ricerca e istituti culturali;